Issue Date: 23/03/2019.

 took commands of this ship after Captain Shumer.

-was a merchant mariner whose first appearance was the drafting of his will in
+merchant mariner whose first appearance was the drafting of his will in 1740,

-1740, as he went to sea, perhaps soon after his marriage.
-From 1744 onwards
+as he went to sea, perhaps soon after his marriage.
+From 1744 onwards until

-until his death in New York in 1778, there are numerous reports relating to
+his death in New York in 1778, there are numerous reports relating to his

 financial interest in many of these trips.
-His son:
+One reference calls him a native

 John (1745-1786), by Sarah, was also a mariner, at one time as a co-owner in